contao/docs/docs/manual/core-extensions/faq/frontend-modules.en.md

 weight: 20
 ---

-Now that you know how categories and questions are managed in the backend, we will explain how to display this content in the front end.
+Now that you know how categories and questions are managed in the back end, we will explain how to display this content in the front end.
 The FAQ extension contains three new front end modules which you can configure as usual via the module management.